Fed's Powell Signals Comfort With Current Interest-Rate Stance

 By Nick Timiraos

-WASHINGTON -- Federal Reserve Chairman Jerome Powell told lawmakers Wednesday that the central bank saw little need to cut interest rates further after making three reductions between July and October.
+WASHINGTON -- Federal Reserve Chairman Jerome Powell told lawmakers the central bank saw little need to cut interest rates further after making three reductions between July and October.

-"We see the current stance of monetary policy as likely to remain appropriate as long as incoming information about the economy remains broadly consistent with our outlook of moderate economic growth, a strong labor market" and stable inflation, said Mr. Powell in written testimony to the Joint Economic Committee posted online Wednesday morning.
+"We see the current stance of monetary policy as likely to remain appropriate as long as incoming information about the economy remains broadly consistent with our outlook of moderate economic growth, a strong labor market" and stable inflation, said Mr. Powell in testimony to Congress's Joint Economic Committee on Wednesday.

 "Of course, if developments emerge that cause a material reassessment of our outlook, we would respond accordingly," he added.